 Kenya being a developing country is urbanizing very fast and hence experiencing the challenges of urbanization among them being lack of modern and decent housing.
 This is this evident in Nairobi City County where some of the workers have opted to commute from its outskirts such as Mlolongo, Syokimau, Athiriver among others.
-FAIRVALLEY HEIGHTS LIMITED (herein referred to as the proponent) has proposed to develop a 229 residential development on a 1.99 hectares plot, L.R.
+FAIRVALLEY HEIGHTS LIMITED (herein referred to as the proponent) has proposed to develop a 346 unit residential development on a 1.99 hectares plot, L.R.
 No. 10426/61 in Mavoko Sub-County, Gimu Area, in Machakos County.
-This is phase 1, with phase 2 coming in future.
-Phase 2 shall undergo the due process of approval before commencement.
+This is phase II.
+Phase I was approved and its ongoing